 This course is targeted at:

-• Non-EU trained nurses who are in possession of a minimum MQF Level 6 (or comparable as per MQRIC) in Nursing, seeking a bridging course to enable them to apply for registration with the Maltese Council of Nurses and Midwives as first level nurses.
+• Non-EU trained nurses who are in possession of a minimum qualification at MQF Level 5 (or comparable as per MQRIC) in Nursing, seeking a bridging course to enable them to apply for registration with the Maltese Council of Nurses and Midwives as first level nurses.

-You are required to complete all 4 compulsory modules (30 ECTS) and the work placement to fulfil the requirements of this certificate
+You are required to complete all 5 compulsory modules (30 ECTS) and the work placement (11 ECTS) to fulfil the requirements of this certificate

 🏁 Amazing!
 You’ve just achieved your Certificate.